Election 2020: What We’re Missing

 Missing in the current U.S. debate on China is the question of Asian nationalism and how the United States could profitably align with it.

-C. Raja Mohan is the director of the National University of Singapore’s Institute of South Asian Studies, a contributing editor on international affairs for The Indian Express, and a former member of India’s National Security Advisory Board.
+C. Raja Mohan is the director of the National University of Singapore’s Institute of South Asian Studies and a former member of India’s National Security Advisory Board.

 Top Trump administration officials have in recent months unveiled the framework for a comprehensive confrontation with China.
 The Democrats, on the other hand, say they don’t want to pursue a cold war with China—but are deeply divided over what their policy should be instead.